KoBeWi/Sapphire/README.md

 How to use GUI
--First you need to enable it, by calling  $enable_gui=true -Then just initialize some GUI objects to use them.
+- First you need to enable it, by calling  $enable_gui=true
+- Then just initialize some GUI objects to use them.
 It's better to place them in GUI's window.
 To initialize objects use GUI::ObjName.new
--GUI graphics can be customized in data/GUI.
+- GUI graphics can be customized in data/GUI.
 Use only four colors from GUI palette for compatibility

 >Window
 -GUI::Window.new(x,y,width,height,title,customization)